Wondering how to become a transcriber?

 I came across the course TranscribeAnywhere that gives you tools and training to equip you to become a good general or legal transcriptionist in 2-4 months.

 I had an opportunity to discuss with Janet Shaughnessy, the owner of TranscribeAnywhere.
-Here’s the interview with Janet that discusses how to become a transcriber.
+Here’s the interview with Janet that discusses how to be a transcriber, what skills you need and what a typical day looks like.

 Related Work from Home Jobs: